 Wildwood Faculty Art Exhibition

-This mixed media art exhibition features the work of six artists who teach at STLCC-Wildwood.
+This mixed media art exhibition features the work of three artists who teach at STLCC-Wildwood.

 Faculty Art Exhibition

 Joan Pirtle-Oakley, Nicoleta Petrescu-Tudor and Mark Weber

 As Maya Angelou once said, “You can’t use up creativity.
 The more you use, the more you have.”
 The same can be said for the artists featured in this exhibition.

 Outside the classroom, each one is an active artist.
 What they teach in the classroom comes from years of practice and research.
 The ideas and images they produce in their studios are a reflection of their artistic journey.

 The exhibit is curated by Mark Weber, MFA, instructor and gallery coordinator.
 While all works are on exhibit in the Gallery of Contemporary Art at STLCC-Wildwood, the public is encouraged to explore the works digitally on this page.

 For more information about the artists, or to purchase any works of art featured in this exhibit, please contact Mark Weber at firstname.lastname@example.org.

 Joan Pirtle-Oakley, Ed.D., is a retired teacher and school administrator.
 As a classroom teacher, she taught elementary art, Advanced Placement Studio Art, painting, drawing, ceramics and graphic design in the Parkway and Rockwood School Districts.

 Throughout her career, she has supervised gifted education, special education, student services, curriculum and instruction, and assessment in multiple districts.
 She has also provided workshops for students and teachers on creativity, reaching divergent learners and art.